fbriggs/lifecast_public/README.md

 # 4D Gaussian Studio

+A complete studio for creating 3D and 4D Gaussian video.

 * Custom GUI and engine for 3D and 4D Gaussian reconstruction
 * Input video from one or more iPhones or GoPros (rectilinear or fisheye lenses)
 * In-house structure from motion solver estimates camera poses